containers/podman.io_old/getting-started/installation.md

 #### [CentOS](https://www.centos.org)

-Podman is available in the AppStream repo for CentOS 8 and Stream and are also the preferable choice for use in production environments, however the available version may be older than the upstream release.
+Podman is available in the AppStream repo for CentOS 8 and Stream, and these are also the preferred choice for use in production environments.
+However, the available version may be older than the upstream release.

+for use in production environments, however the available version may be older than the upstream release.